huffyhenry/huffyhenry.github.io/_posts/2020-03-14-candidates.md

 that of the favourites, but the bias is tiny compared to the larger data and design issues mentioned before.

-Since at the time of writing it is quite possible that the tournament, and/or humanity may be cancelled, I humbly offer a random single simulation as the substitute outcome.
+Since at the time of writing it is quite possible that the tournament and/or humanity will be cancelled, I humbly offer a random single simulation as the substitute outcome.
 It turns out that Ding put in a career-defining performance and can look forward to